The Dos and Don’ts of Exercise in Perimenopause

 Why Exercise is Important During Perimenopause

 • Bone Health: As we age and estrogen production drops, our bone density also drops.
-Weight-bearing exercises can help slow down bone loss and prevent osteoporosis.
+Weight-bearing exercises help slow down bone loss and prevent osteoporosis.

 • Energy Levels: Exercise boosts stamina and energy levels.
 So if you’re feeling tired, get out and move.